 1. There is a difference between the anointing and the glory:

 The anointing is the empowering presence of the Holy Spirit that flows out from an individual, to do the works of Jesus.
 Jesus said in John 7:37, “Out of your heart shall flow rivers of living water.”
 The anointing is upon people in order to minister to people.
 We can determine our level of anointing by certain actions that we take.
-For example, others can pray for us, our anointing can be increased through speaking in tongues, fasting and reading the Bible etc.
+For example, others can pray for us, it can be increased through speaking in tongues, fasting and reading the Bible etc.

 The glory, on the other hand, is the supernatural outward manifestation of the Holy Spirit’s presence.
 It usually comes upon a group of people and does not depend on any individual.
 It is often unexpected and is initiated by the Holy Spirit.
-For example on the day of Pentecost, there was an outward manifestation of a rushing mighty wind and all the disciples were filled with the Spirit.
+For example on the day of Pentecost there was an outward manifestation of a rushing mighty wind and all the disciples were filled with the Spirit.
 Usually, the manifestation of God’s glory is more powerful than just the experience of His anointing.
 Many more people are saved and healed and delivered when God’s glory manifests.
 Although we cannot initiate the glory of the Lord, we can prepare ourselves to receive it!

 We have the illustration of the Tabernacle in the Old Testament: The Tabernacle consisted of three parts, the Outer Court, the Holy Place and the Holiest of All.
 The outer Court was lit up by natural light, which is a type of the natural man controlled by his senses.
 The Holy Place was lit up by the golden lamp stand, which is a type of the Anointing of the Holy Spirit.
 The priests had to attend to this lamp stand in order for it to give light.
 In the same way, we have to regularly attend to our anointing.
 The Holiest of All, where the Ark was kept, was lit up by the glory of the Lord.
 It was there, that God manifested Himself to the Children of Israel.
 (See 1 Samuel 4:21) The Holiest of All was a place where, “heaven touched earth!”